About Ricardo J Gomes

-Prof. Gomes is Conducting All Advising Appointments Via Zoom for the Spring Semester 2022
+Prof. Gomes is Conducting All Advising Appointments Via Zoom Navigator for the Spring Semester 2024

 Ricardo Gomes, IDSA

-Professor Ricardo Gomes has been a faculty member in the School of Design (DES) at San Francisco State University for over 30 years.
-He was the Chair of the Design and Industry Dept. (DAI) Department from 2002-2012.
+Professor Ricardo Gomes has been a faculty member in the School of Design at San Francisco State University for over 32 years.
+He was the Chair of the Design and Industry Department from 2002 to 2012.

 Prof. Gomes was awarded the 2020 Faculty Award for Excellence in Service Learning, from the Institute for Civic and Community Engagement, SFSU; and the IDSA 2020 Education Award presented in recognition of significant, distinguished, and long-term contributions of faculty to the field of industrial design academia.
 Most recently, he was selected as a 2022 iF Design Award Juror.
 The iF DESIGN AWARD is one of the world’s most prestigious design awards.
 Organized in Germany since 1953.

 Prof. Gomes has conducted keynote speeches, presentations, symposiums, and workshops at universities and international conferences throughout Africa, Asia, Europe, Latin America, and the U.S. In addition, he has served on juries related to Inclusive Design; Universal Design; Design for Social Responsibility; Sustainability; and Equity for BIPOC in the Built Environment.

-Prof. Gomes received his MFA in Industrial Design for Low-Income Economies from the University of California, Los Angeles (Design of a Container System for Mobile Health Care Delivery in East Africa).
-He received an M.A. in Architectural Building Technology from the School of Architecture and Urban Planning at UCLA (Analysis of Alternative Building Materials and Construction Systems for Small-scale Industries in the Cape Verde Islands, West Africa); and a BFA in Industrial Design from Massachusetts College of Art (Design of an Adaptive Structural Environment for Severely Disabled and Developmentally Challenged Children)
+Prof. Gomes has an MFA in Industrial Design for Low-Income Economies from the University of California, Los Angeles (Design of a Container System for Mobile Health Care Delivery in East Africa); M.A. in Architectural Building Technology from the School of Architecture and Urban Planning at UCLA (Analysis of Alternative Building Materials and Construction Systems for Small-scale Industries in the Cape Verde Islands, West Africa); BFA in Industrial Design from Massachusetts College of Art (Design of an Adaptive Structural Learning Environment for Disabled, and Developmentally Challenged Children)